 Some Icelandic car rental agencies have cars that are specifically equipped for sleeping in a car.
 In addition, often, you can rent all the necessary camping equipment, so there is no need to bring your own pillows or sleeping bags.

 Sleeping in a car has several advantages over tent camping: better protection from the elements and no need to set up a tent every night.
 Also, you don’t have to buy or rent a tent and carry it with you.
 Renting a small car that is equipped for sleeping is not that much more expensive than renting a regular car.
 However, keep in mind that your trunk becomes your bed, so it’s probably best not to take any hard-shell suitcases with you.

 Please note that the fact that you can sleep in your own car doesn’t automatically mean that you can sleep anywhere you want.
 Please see the ‘wild camping in Iceland‘ section of this article for more information.

 It’s also important to know that it gets really cold at night in Iceland.
 Since regular cars don’t have heaters, it’s really not advisable to sleep in a car in Iceland in winter.

 Motorhome or campervan camping in Iceland

 Renting a campervan or a motorhome is without a doubt the most comfortable way to camp in Iceland.
 However, it also comes with a higher price tag and – in the case of a motorhome – less flexibility.

 If you consider renting a motorhome in Iceland, keep in mind that it’s not as flexible as a smaller campervan.
-If you are planning to drive the Ring Road only, then you’ll be ok with a motorhome.
+If you are planning to drive Iceland’s Ring Road only, then you’ll be ok with a motorhome.
 However, keep in mind that many smaller roads leading to natural attractions and parking lots aren’t paved.